xmlking/spectacular/docs/vercel.md

 ![Vercel Request Times](./images/vercel-request-times.avif 'Title')

-<p style="text-align: center;">The result of ISR, for the end-user, feels as fast as static-site generation, served on Vercel's Edge Network.</p>
+The result of ISR, for the end-user, feels as fast as static-site generation, served on Vercel's Edge Network.

 ## Deploy